Kaduva: Development

 In October 2020, upholding the order of District Court, the High Court of Kerala gave clearance to Kaduva to proceed with production while restricting SG250 from making a film unless they create a new character and make major changes in the screenplay.
 A plea challenging the stay order of District Court was filed by the makers of SG250 (officially titled Ottakkomban), but it was dismissed by the Supreme Court of India in April 2022.

 A petitioner, Kuruvinakunnel expressed doubt as whether Kaduva and SG250 are based on his life.
-Clarifying that, Shaji Kailas said it was Abraham who came to him with the screenplay which he originally wrote for another director, and Kaduva is not based on Kuruvinakunnel's life and Abraham's Kuruvachan is an imaginary character who also happens to be a planter.
+Clarifying that, Shaji Kailas said it was Jinu V. Abraham who came to him with the screenplay which he originally wrote for another director, and Kaduva is not based on Kuruvinakunnel's life and Jinu's Kuruvachan is an imaginary character who also happens to be a planter.
 The District Court s quashed the petition and questioned the intentions of the petitioner in filing a case just before the release of the movie.